Table of Contents

 Mandatory Health Insurance Requirements

 While health insurance is not legally required for expatriates, it is highly recommended.
-Singaporeans and Permanent Residents are covered under MediShield Life, a basic health insurance plan, but expatriates must secure their insurance coverage.
+Singaporeans and Permanent Residents are covered under MediShield Life, a basic health insurance plan, but expatriates must secure their own insurance coverage.

 7. Citizenship and Residency